 The summary provided below is intended to give a generic overview of the process followed by CableLabs in initiating a project, and developing corresponding Specifications, as well as associated Test Plans.
 The details for each project may differ slightly and are subject to change, but the general process is similar in all projects.

-Information gathered from the Technology Suppliers in the RFI process is often essential to defining the Requirements as it is useful to set expectations of the state-of-the art in a given field, and to identify interested Technology Suppliers.
+Information gathered from the Technology Vendors in the RFI process is often essential to defining the Requirements as it is useful to set expectations of the state-of-the art in a given field, and to identify interested Technology Vendors.

-Once the Requirements are defined, a working group comprising CableLabs Staff, Members, and interested Technology Suppliers is formed (a “Working Group”), with Technology Suppliers generally being the majority of participants in a Working Group.
-Technology Suppliers form a key part of the Working Group as they have specific knowledge and expertise about the technology, devices, and software that can be employed to meet the Requirements.
+Once the Requirements are defined, a working group comprising CableLabs Staff, Members, and interested Technology Vendors is formed (a “Working Group”), with Technology Vendors generally being the majority of participants in a Working Group.
+Technology Vendors form a key part of the Working Group as they have specific knowledge and expertise about the technology, devices, and software that can be employed to meet the Requirements.
 They are also able to provide input on what they can build, and will build, as a commercial product.

 Companies that have signed the PacketCable™ License Agreement